Wednesday, February 26, 2025

 Since gaining independence in 1821, "the Central American country of Guatemala had been ruled by a procession of personalistic right-wing rulers who governed on behalf of a tiny European-oriented aristocracy."
 This "tradition of despotism reached a savage climax from 1931 to 1944 under the megalomaniac General Jorge Ubico."
 Accused by Time Magazine of running "one of the world's worst tyrannies," he "routinely used his army to intimidate the poor, massacred rebellious Indians, killed labor leaders and intellectuals, and enriched his friends."
 (Schlesinger, p.
 28)

-The United Fruit Company, now controlled by "Banana Man" Sam Zemurray and already the largest landowner, employer, and exporter in the country, accumulated even more property and control under the patronage of Ubico.
+The United Fruit Company, already the largest landowner, employer, and exporter in the country, accumulated even more property and control under the patronage of Ubico.
 It signed a ninety-nine-year lease on a vast plantation on the Pacific coast at Tiquisate.
 Ubico exempted the company from all internal taxation, endorsed its fifty-cent-per-day wage rate, and allowed it to take over the country's only Atlantic port at Puerto Barrios and virtually every mile of railroad.
 (Schlesinger, p.
 70)

 Growing discontent with the regime propelled thousands of demonstrators into the streets during the summer of 1944.
 Presented with a petition signed by over three hundred teachers, lawyers, doctors, and small businessmen, Ubico resigned and appointed one of his subordinates, General Fedorico Ponce, to replace him.
 But the people had tired of strongman rule.
 In a lightning uprising later known as the "October Revolution," two commanders, Francisco Arana and Jacobo Arbenz, seized major military installations and forced Ponce to relinquish power.
 Joined by businessman Jorge Toriello, they "formed an interim junta and immediately promulgated free elections -- the first in the nation's history under a democratic constitution."
 (Schlesinger, pp. 28-31)